 HON.
-HELLEN CHEPKWONY - CECM INFORMATION, COMMUNICATION E-GOVERNMENT, YOUTH AFFAIRS AND SPORTS
+HELLEN CHEPKWONY - CECM INFORMATION, COMMUNICATION AND E-GOVERNMENT

-MR. ANTHONY KOSKEI - AG.
-CHIEF OFFICER - INFORMATION, COMMUNICATION, E-GOVERNMENT, YOUTH AFFAIRS AND SPORTS
+MR. BENARD CHEPKWONY - CHIEF OFFICER - INFORMATION, COMMUNICATION AND E-GOVERNMENT

 “ICT for maximum productivity and excellent innovation in the county’’